KNeugent/KNeugent.github.io/compSci.md

 ## k-Nearest Neighbor Classifier for Binary Stars

 As part of my PhD thesis at the University of Washington, I observationally constrained the binary fraction of red supergiants in the Local Group galaxies of M31, M33, and the Magellanic Clouds.
-While I discuss the science motivation more [here](https://kathrynneugent.com/astronomy/), one of my favorite parts of this research was building a k-NN classifier to photometrically differentiate between the single and binary red supergiants.
+While I discuss the science motivation more [here](https://kathrynneugent.com/astronomy/), one of my favorite parts of this research was building a k-NN classifier to differentiate the single and binary red supergiants from their colors.
 The code and a more detailed explanation can be [found on github](https://github.com/KNeugent/kNN-BinaryStars).

 ## Monte Carlo Simulation for Binaries

 When observing a binary star system in another galaxy, it can be difficult to determine if the two stars are gravitationally bound or simply just line-of-sight systems.
-I wrote a Monte Carlo simulation that takes into account the local stellar population density to determine the percentage chance that two astronomical objects are line-of-sight binaries as opposed to gravitationally bound.
+I wrote a Monte Carlo simulation that takes into account the local stellar population density in order to determine the percentage chance that two astronomical objects are line-of-sight binaries as opposed to gravitationally bound.
 The code and further information can be [found on github](https://github.com/KNeugent/LineOfSightBinaries).

 ## Combining Stellar Spectra